 The plan administrator is authorized to grant stock options, including both incentive stock options and non-qualified stock options.
 Under U.S. tax law, incentive stock options may be granted only to our employees.
 Under the 2010 Plan, the maximum number of shares that may be issued on the exercise of incentive stock options is the lesser of the total share reserve and 15,000,000 shares.
 In addition, the plan administrator is authorized to grant stock appreciation rights, which entitle the participant to receive the appreciation of our common stock between the grant date and the exercise date of the stock appreciation right.
 The plan administrator determines the exercise price per share subject to an option and the grant price of a stock appreciation right.
 In general, the per-share exercise price of an option or stock appreciation right must not be less than the fair market value of a share of our common stock on the grant date.
-The maximum term of each option or stock appreciation right must not be less than the fair market value of a share of our common stock on the exercise price in any form of legal consideration specified by the plan administrator, including cash, shares (including cancellation of a portion of the shares subject to the award), outstanding awards, or other property having a fair market value equal to the exercise price.
+The maximum term of each option or stock appreciation right may not exceed seven years.
+Options may be exercised by payment of the exercise price in any form of legal consideration specified by the plan administrator, including cash, shares (including cancellation of a portion of the shares subject to the award), outstanding awards, or other property having a fair market value equal to the exercise price.
 Options may also be exercisable in connection with a broker-assisted sales transaction (a "cashless" exercise) as determined by the plan administrator.
 The plan administrator determines the other terms of options and stock appreciation rights.